LilSecret/LilSecret/README.md

 ### Hey, I'm Charles aka LilSecret👋🏽

 I'm a 19-year-old student at Devslopes Academy based in Utah.
-I started my coding journey back in highschool of 2019 when I had a computer science class that was very enjoyable.
+I started my coding journey back in highschool of 2019.
+Software development is a fascinating and see myself doing it long-term.
 I have a passion for learning, growing, and building things that bring better experience for everyone.
-Coding is an art and freaking awesome.
+Thanks to google and everyone in the world for a wonderful place to grow.

 ## 📦 Toolbox